Finances and Taxes

 Simply upload your W-9s and we’ll file and mail the 1099s for each contractor.

-Form W-9 (Request for Taxpayer Identification Number) starts easy by verifying your freelancer’s name and address.
+Form W-9 (Request for Taxpayer Identification Number or TIN) starts easy by verifying your freelancer’s name and address.
 Next, Box 3 (at the top of the form) will let you know how your contractor’s business is classified.
-So long as they’re not running an S corp or a C corp and you’re not paying via credit card or a third-party payment platform (like PayPal), then you can plan on filing the 1099-NEC form in January.
+So long as they’re not running an S corp or a C corp and you’re not paying via credit card or a third-party payment platform (like PayPal), then you can plan on filing the IRS Form 1099-NEC in January.
 (More on that below.)
-Moving on: Part I covers their Taxpayer Identification Number (TIN), so they can’t dodge the IRS.
-Part II also helps you confirm that they’re legally allowed to work in the U.S. as a U.S. resident or citizen.

 PRO TIP: If your freelancer is an international resident or citizen, collect Form W8-BEN instead.